getsavvyinc/savvy-cli/README.md

 ## Generate Runbooks with AI

-You can generate runbooks using natural language or get help with a single command using `savvy ask`.
+Generate runbooks using natural language or get help crafting a single command using `savvy ask`.

 Any one can use it, there's no need to signup for an account or provide a credit card.